Visa requirements for Grenadian citizens

 Visa requirements for Grenadian citizens are administrative entry restrictions imposed by the authorities of foreign states on citizens of Grenada.
-Grenadian citizens had visa-free or visa on arrival access to 145 countries and territories, ranking the Grenadian passport 34th in the world in terms of travel freedom according to the Henley Passport Index.
+As of 2025 Grenadian citizens had visa-free or visa on arrival access to 147 countries and territories, ranking the Grenadian passport 30th in the world in terms of travel freedom (tied with Trinidad and Tobago) and according to the Henley Passport Index.

 Grenada signed a mutual visa waiver agreement with the European Union on 28 May 2015.